hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/converter.md

 Sometimes modeling a database column *as is* is not convenient for the application.

-It may be something as simple as the database not implementing boolean types natively or that the application could benefit from modeling statuses as Java enums rather than plain Strings.
+It may be something as simple as the database not implementing boolean types natively or that the application needing to model statuses as Java enums rather than plain Strings.

-In other cases the reason can be more technical.
-Sometimes is much faster to read BLOBs or CLOBs as `java.io.InputStream`s that could potentially be opened (or not at all to avoid cost when not needed) rather than reading the whole LOB every time.
-In other cases the database or driver may use one way of reading a value but a different one to write it.
-There reasons vary but the key aspect is that the data is stored in the database and the application sees it differently.
+In other cases the reason can be more technical rather than conceptual.
+Sometimes is much faster to read BLOBs or CLOBs as `java.io.InputStream`s that could potentially be opened (or not at all to avoid cost when not needed) rather than reading the whole LOBs every time for every single row.
+In other cases the database or driver may use one way of reading a value but a different way to write it.

-In cases like the ones above, a Converter can resolve the problem.
-In short, a converter reads from a database value and converts it on the fly to another one.
-For example, the VARCHAR status column with values `'CRE'`, `'ACC'`, `'REJ'` can be modeled as a Java enum with values `{CREATED, ACCEPTED, REJECTED}` instead of a simple String.
+In cases like the ones above, a converter can resolve the problem.
+In short, a converter reads a database value and converts it on the fly to another type.
+For example, the `VARCHAR` status column with values `'CRE'`, `'ACC'`, `'REJ'` can be modeled as a Java enum with values `{CREATED, ACCEPTED, REJECTED}` instead of a simple String.
 This can simplify the coding, debugging, and testing activities.